 4imprint, LLC

 Attracting top talent is becoming more of a challenge for hiring managers.
 According to a recent study, 63 percent of recruiters say talent shortage is their biggest recruitment problem.
-From screening candidates to interviewing to making the offer, the average cost to hire a new employee is $4,129, according to the 2016 SHRM Human Capital Benchmarking report.
+From screening candidates to interviewing to making the offer, the average cost to hire a new employee is nearly $4,700, according to benchmarking data from SHRM.
 And, with an average of five interviews per offer, hiring a mismatched candidate can become costly.

 So, how can hiring managers recruit the best candidate for the job?
 It starts with the right job description.
 Read on to learn more.